dionyziz/endofcodes/SPECIFICATION.md

 ## Rounds

-teger, until the final round, which determines the result of the game.
+The game is round-based.
+The game begins with round 0, the genesis round.
+Each round is numbered after a next consequent integer, until the final round, which determines the result of the game.
 Rounds do not have duration; they are instances of the world in a specific configuration.

-The game is **round-based**.
-The game begins with round 0, the **genesis round**.
-Each round is numbered after a next consequent in

 ## Hit points

 Creatures have hit points.
-A creature’s hit points is a non-negative number from 0 up to a maximum number **MAX_HP**.
+A creature’s hit points is a non-negative integer from 0 up to a maximum number **MAX_HP**.
 Creatures with positive hit points are alive.
 Creatures with 0 hit points are dead.
 Once a creature is dead, it cannot be revived.
 A dead creature’s position does not matter.
 While alive creatures reserve their position and only one alive creature exists in a certain location, dead creatures do not reserve a position; they can be imagined to exist beyond the game board.

 ## Grader

-The game is overseen by a program called **grader**.
+The game is overseen by a program called the **grader**.
 The grader sets the game up, communicates with the bots, determines the configuration of each round, determines the outcome of the game, and tears down the game.
 Furthermore, the grader is responsible for enforcing game rules.
-As the grader is the de facto rules arbitrator, the source code of the grader is open source and can be used as a reference to the game rules.
-The de jure rules of the documentation are only incidental and derived from the grader’s source code, which is the normative source.
+As the grader is the *de facto* rules arbitrator, the source code of the grader is open source and can be used as a reference to the game rules.
+The *de jure* rules of the documentation are only incidental and derived from the grader’s source code, which is the normative source.

 ## Initiation